 Yes, my friends one more amazing thing to do with chamomile!
 I am a country girl at heart and love spending time outdoors, but hate itchy bug bites.
 Ugh, the worst.
 Chamomile to the rescue!!
-Chamomile can calm the annoying itchy bug bites due to the anti inflammatory properties, and it’s ability to neutralize allergies and regenerate skin.
-I found this groovy recipe for an all natural homemade anti-itch cream.
+Chamomile can calm the annoying itchy bug bites due to the anti-inflammatory properties, and its ability to neutralize allergies and regenerate skin.
+I found this groovy recipe for an all-natural homemade anti-itch cream.
 I also thought freezing chamomile tea in ice cube trays and putting a cube directly on the bug bite would work?
-It’s just a theory… someone give it a try and let me know.
+It's just a theory… someone gives it a try and let me know.

 Whew.
 That's quite a list!
 Now the only thing left to do is acquire a hefty bunch of chamomile and get to work!
 This is my favorite source for dried organic chamomile flowers unless you grow them in your own garden – then please send some along to me 🙂

 Can I Help You Meal Plan?